 In the first tournament, there were 13 qualified teams, and this number expanded to 16 in the period between 1934 and 1978, with some exceptions.
 Since 1982, the number of seats has increased by eight, reaching 24.

-In the 1998 World Cup in France, the teams reached 32.
-It is expected to change with an increase of 16 more seats, bringing the total number of candidates to 48 teams in the 2026 edition.
+The teams reached 32 in the 1998 World Cup in France.
+This is expected to change with 16 more seats added, bringing the total number of candidates to 48 teams in the 2026 edition.

 The First Team to Win the World Cup in History

-The first edition of the most famous tournament in the world of football was held in Uruguay in 1930; there was no qualifier at all, and 13 teams participated: 7 from South America and 4 from Europe, Mexico, and the United States of America.
+The first edition of the most famous tournament in the world of football was held in Uruguay in 1930.
+There was no qualifier, and 13 teams participated: 7 from South America and 4 from Europe, Mexico, and the United States of America.

 The final match was held at Montevideo Stadium in Uruguay in front of 68,000 fans between the host and Argentina, and the host won 4-2 to make Uruguay the first country to win the World Cup.